-Develop a key goal for your freelance writer website, whether this is obtaining new clients or building a freelance writing community, and then strategically incorporate CTAs that reflect this goal.
+Develop a key goal for your freelance blogger website, whether this is obtaining new clients or building a freelance blogging community, and then strategically incorporate CTAs that reflect this goal.

 You can place these CTAs in your sidebars, header, footer, at the end of blog posts—wherever works—but make sure that you include a handful of them.
 I mean, you can never have too many opportunities to engage with your visitor, right?

-Building a visually striking yet high-performing freelance writer website is challenging.
+Building a visually striking yet high-performing freelance blogger website is challenging.
 However, it is possible.
 You just need to be prepared to spend the time, money and energy investing in the dream.

 Oh, and don’t put too much thought into the SEO aspect in the early stages.

 Why?
-Well, your freelance writer website should hold tremendous value for the visitor first and foremost.
+Well, your freelance blogger website should hold tremendous value for the visitor first and foremost.
 Your content and functionality should be top drawer before you even consider your search engine rankings.

-Rather, optimise your freelance writer website to attract clients and build loyalty—and the rest will naturally fall into place.
+Rather, optimise your freelance blogger website to attract clients and other professionals alike and build loyalty—and the rest will naturally fall into place.